0xERR0R/blocky/docs/installation.md

 ### Advanced setup

-Following example shows, how to run blocky in a docker container and store query logs on a SAMBA share
+Following example shows, how to run blocky in a docker container and store query logs on a SAMBA share.
+Local black and whitelists directories are mounted as volume.
+You can create own black or whitelists in these directories and define the path like '/app/whitelists/whitelist.txt' in the config file.

 !!! example

 ```yaml
 version: "2.1"
 services: